ZeroPrime9/Nmap_ToolK1t/README.md

 # Nmap_ToolK1t

-Nmap made simpler with multiple scan techniques and more
+Nmap made simpler with multiple scan techniques and more.
+Current Version Version 2.0

 ### It would be appreciated if you gave credit when redistributing versions of this code, modified or unmodified, source code or executable :)